 The Philadelphia Chapter (Chapter 35) of the American Society of Appraisers represents accredited ASA members serving the greater Philadelphia region spanning Pennsylvania, New Jersey and Delaware.

-At the 2015 International Appraisers Conference, the Philadelphia Chapter received the Society's 2014-2015 awards for Outstanding Chapter of the Year and Best Chapter Mentor Program, the mentoring award for the sixth time!
+At the 2017 International Appraisers Conference, the Philadelphia Chapter received the 2016–17 ASA award for

 ASA accreditation enhances appraiser credibility in many arenas, including litigation, financial reporting, and insurance.
 It is also meaningful for property tax, estate, gift and business planning.